Analysis | The non-Trump GOP erodes a little further

 In fact, it’s hard to imagine what a successful Republican opponent to Trump looks like.
 Is it someone such as Florida Gov. Ron DeSantis, pivoting loyalty to Trump into an effort to pull away his base?
 Is it a forceful opponent who manages to neutralize the arrows from Trump and his base, giving voice and power to the small, Trump-skeptical part of the party?
 Is it just time, withering away Trump’s influence as attention turns elsewhere?

-One thing it will not be is a former college-football star turned politician who is willing to buck his party on a matter of grave historical importance.
+One thing it will not be is a former college football star turned politician who is willing to buck his party on a matter of grave historical importance.
 However the Republican Party moves forward, it will not be with Gonzalez as an elected official within it.
 Trump’s been very effective at making his opponents fight a huge mob without any support and even for someone with Gonzalez’s background, taking on that fight at the expense of himself and his children was simply not worth it.